-Have you ever been in a situation where, after investing a great deal of time and effort editing a post, something crashes and you suddenly find that you have lost all of your hard work because you forgot to hit the ‘Save’ button as you went along?
+Have you ever found yourself in this situation?
+After spending much time editing an article, something crashes and you suddenly find that you have lost all of your hard work because you didn’t save it?

-If this happens, don’t feel dismayed!
-WordPress has a powerful autosave and content recovery feature that:
+If this ever happens and your website or blog is powered by WordPress, there’s no need to feel alarmed!
+WordPress has a powerful built-in autosave and content recovery system that:

 - Helps to prevent losing your work if you forget to save,

-- Gets your post or page back if something happens to your browser or computer while you’re working, and,
+- Can get your page or post content back if your browser crashes while you’re working, and,

-- Lets you restore an earlier version if you changed the content of an article and would like to backtrack.
+- Lets you restore an older version if you’ve changed the content in your article and would like to backtrack.

-This tutorial explains how to use the built-in autosave and content recovery function of WordPress to automatically restore content in your posts and pages.
+This tutorial explains how to use the autosave and post revision management system of WordPress to recover and restore your pages and posts while working on your content.

-- 1 The WordPress Post Revisions And Autosave Feature: Step-By-Step Tutorial
+- The WordPress Autosave And Post Revisions Feature: Step-By-Step Tutorial

-The WordPress Post Revisions And Autosave Feature: Step-By-Step Tutorial
+The WordPress Autosave And Post Revisions Feature: Step-By-Step Tutorial

-Normally, whenever you edit and save a page or post, you will see a message like this …
+Usually, whenever you edit and update a post or page, you will see a confirmation message like the example below …

-WordPress post revisions ensure that your content is saved at regular intervals, allowing you to revert back to earlier revisions of your posts if something unexpected happens, such as:
+WordPress autosave and post revisions ensure that your content is saved at regular intervals, so you can undo changes to your drafts and revert back to older post revisions when something unexpected happens, for instance:

 - Your web browser freezes up,

-When you try to save your work, a ‘WordPress Failure Notice’ like this may end up being displayed instead …
+When this happens and you try to save your work, you might see a ‘WordPress Failure Notice’ like this displayed on your screen instead …

-By default, posts are autosaved to your database every sixty seconds.
-This time interval can be changed by modifying code in your wp-config.php file.
+By default, posts are automatically saved to your WordPress database every sixty seconds.
+This time interval can be changed by adding code to your wp-config.php file.

-If you were working on your post for a while and something happens (e.g. your browser crashes), a There is an autosave of this post …’ notification like this may come up when you get back to editing your post or page …
+If you have been working on your edits for a while and something happens (e.g. your wi-fi connection goes down temporarily), a There is an autosave of this post …’ warning like this may come up when you get back to editing your post or page …

 You will be taken to a page where an autosaved version of your post can be restored …

-Autosave restores the content of your post …
+Autosave restores the content you were previously working on …

 Content Recovery – Session Expired

-If you get logged out, WordPress remembers where you were.
-This allows you to log in again and pick up where you left off …
+If your login session expires, WordPress remembers where you were.
+Log in again and continue working from where you left off …

-WordPress also warns you if the backup of the post you are currently working on is different from the version displayed in the editor and gives you the opportunity to restore the autosaved backup version.
+WordPress also warns you if the backup of the post you are currently working on is not the same as the version you see in the editor and gives you the opportunity to restore the autosaved version.

 (’The backup of this post in your browser is different from the version below.’ warning)

-Your content will be restored from your browser backup.
+Your content will be restored from the browser backup.
 You can also undo this operation by clicking the ‘Undo’ link …

 Content Recovery – Loss Of Internet Connection